RL-VIG/LibFewShot/config/reproduce/Baseline/README.md

 | Codes:   | [**CloserLookFewShot**](https://github.com/wyharveychen/CloserLookFewShot)|

 + When reproduceingthis method with the same setting in the original paper, you should skip validation during training-stage and choose the last model it saves.
++ Notice that baseline use N-cls-head to train, where N > num_base_classes.

 Cite this work with:
 ```bibtex